Dana-G/scootMap/README.md

 and so far these main gems:

-Twitter bootstrap
+Twitter bootstrap,
-Postgres/gis on Thin
+Postgres/gis on Thin,
 activerecord-postgis-adapter (uses Rgeo)

 Getting Started
 ---------------

 Documentation and Support
 -------------------------